nonamexishere/Traversel_Converter/README.md

 It also includes Node class and BinaryTree class which i have already implemented for another purposes.
-For now, i did not bother myself to remove some functions which are not useful in those classes.
+For now, i did not bother myself to remove some functions which are not useful in those classes for this task.

 ## If you are not familiar with cpp and do not know how to run but it is installed
 # Try this: